What if I’m in a Car Accident With an Uninsured Motorist in Colorado?

 Our Denver car accident attorneys have extensive experience handling injury cases.
 It doesn’t matter if you have a minor scrape or a major collision, we are here for you.

-According to the Insurance Information Institute, 12.6 percent of motorists (or about one in eight drivers) were uninsured in 2012.
-Colorado, ranked 9th in the country among states with the highest number of uninsured drivers, was higher than the national average with an estimated 16.2 percent of uninsured motorists.
+According to the Insurance Information Institute, 12.6% of U.S. motorists (or about 1 in 8 drivers) were uninsured in 2019.
+Colorado, ranked 13th in the country among states with the highest number of uninsured drivers, was higher than the national average, with an estimated 16.3% of uninsured motorists.

 As with every other state, Colorado laws require that any owner of a car, truck, motorcycle or any other motor vehicle have a minimum amount of insurance in the event of an auto accident.
-Many drivers, however, are either uninsured or underinsured – they may have either let their policy lapse because they were not able to pay, or the policy they have simply isn’t enough to compensate you for injuries and damages.
+Many drivers, however, are either uninsured or underinsured—they may have either let their policies lapse because they weren’t able to pay, or the policies they have simply aren’t enough to compensate for the resulting injuries and damages.

 So when someone gets into a car accident with an uninsured or underinsured driver in Colorado, they will likely have many questions on their mind, such as: